cryptodescriptor/Bitsend/README.md

 * p2sh-p2wpkh (address starting with 3)
 * p2wpkh (bech32)

-**This library does not support Multisig/custom p2sh transactions nor p2pk (not to be confused with p2pkh)!**
+**This library does not support Multisig/custom p2sh transactions, nor p2pk (not to be confused with p2pkh)!**

 ## Installation